-The Academy promotes high standards of learning through positive encouragement and rewards, in return, we expect the very highest standards from all our students.
-Students’ achievements are recognised in a variety of areas such as regular and improving attendance, high levels of punctuality, good behaviour, consistently correct uniform, academic success, extracurricular participation, community or voluntary work, and all round effort.
+The Academy promotes high standards of learning through positive recognition, in return, we expect the very highest standards from all our students.
+Students’ achievements are recognised in a variety of areas such as regular and improving attendance, high levels of punctuality, demonstrating over and above behaviours, outstanding academic success, extra-curricular participation and community or voluntary work.
 Through the Academy’s house system, students will be awarded house points for excellent work, effort and for going ‘above and beyond’ in the day to day aspects of school life.

-Successes are celebrated in a variety of ways, ranging from verbal praise, meetings with parents/carers, praise postcards, letters, texts, emails and phone calls home, to more formal events such as Celebration and Awards Assemblies.
+Successes are celebrated in a variety of ways, ranging from verbal praise, meetings with parents/carers, praise postcards, letters, texts, emails and phone calls home, to more formal events such as Awards Assemblies and Graduation Ceremonies.

 The Academy values students varied contributions and encourages students to take up positions of responsibility within its Student Leadership Programme which starts in Year 7 and includes all year groups.